wkokgit/Node-Solid-Server-on-Cordova/README.md

 > When there is an error about the NDK version being non-existent download the one needed in Android Studio -> SDK manager -> SDK Tools -> make sure you click `show packages` -> NDK (Side by side)

-> when trying to add platform android :
+> When trying to add platform android :
 Unable to load PlatformApi from platform.
 Error [ERR_UNHANDLED_ERROR]: Unhandled error.
 (Does not appear to implement platform Api.)
 Use this: https://stackoverflow.com/questions/46799446/cordova-unable-to-load-platformapi

-> For `More than one file was found with OS independent path 'lib/arm64-v8a/libnode.so'.`, search for jniLibs using `ctrl + shift + F` and comment the following lines: <br />
+> For the error: `More than one file was found with OS independent path 'lib/arm64-v8a/libnode.so'.`, search for jniLibs using `ctrl + shift + F` and comment the following lines: <br />
 `android.sourceSets.main.jniLibs.srcDirs += 'libs/cdvnodejsmobile/libnode/bin/';` <br />
 `jniLibs.srcDirs = ['libs']`

 ---

-## Helpful for the future:
+## Helpful for the future

 Writing to files in cordova
 https://stackoverflow.com/questions/34694139/where-is-the-location-of-file-created-by-cordova-file-plugin